Miguel Rojas Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in the league.

-- The Astros have the top team ERA among all league pitching staffs (3.50).
+- The Astros' 3.56 team ERA ranks first among all MLB pitching staffs.

-- Astros pitchers combine to give up 79 home runs (one per game), the ninth-fewest in baseball.
+- Astros pitchers combine to rank 12th in baseball in home runs surrendered (82 total, 1.1 per game).

-- The Astros are sending Blanco (1-0) to make his fourth start of the season.
-He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.
+- Brown makes the start for the Astros, his 15th of the season.
+He is 6-4 with a 3.89 ERA and 90 strikeouts in 81 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the New York Mets, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while giving up seven hits.

-- In 12 games this season, the 29-year-old has put up a 4.66 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.